All-America Football Conference: 1948

 Cleveland won the title in a predictable rout, 49–7.
 With pro football's second perfect season (after the 1937 Los Angeles Bulldogs of the second American Football League) and an 18-game winning streak and a 29-game unbeaten streak in progress, the Browns were making history.
 Since then, only the 1972 Miami Dolphins team managed to win its league championship with an unblemished record.
 The Pro Football Hall of Fame recognizes the Browns' latter streak as the longest in the history of professional football.

 The NFL also had a problem with imbalance.
-Nearly every title game from 1933 to 1946 featured either the Giants or Redskins from the East against either the Bears or Packers from the West.
+With one exception, every title game from 1933 to 1946 featured either the Giants or Redskins from the East against either the Bears or Packers from the West.
+The lone exception was 1935, when the Detroit Lions played in the title game against the Giants.

 But in the late 1940s new powers rose in the NFL, as the Cardinals, Eagles, and Rams all won titles, and the Steelers reached a playoff.
 All these teams had long histories of futility and had merged or suspended operations during the war.
 (In fact, the Cardinals were winless from mid-1942 to mid-1945, including a 0–10 merged season with the Steelers.)

 Adding to the drama, the division races were often tight.
 Decades before Pete Rozelle, Bert Bell promoted parity by purposely matching strong teams early in the season, keeping them from getting far ahead in the standings.
 All this contrasted sharply with the AAFC.

 The war was getting increasingly costly thanks to rising salaries and dropping attendance.
 Nearly every team in both leagues lost money – enough that in December, the NFL officially acknowledged the AAFC as peace talks almost succeeded in ending the war.
 However, the AAFC wanted four of its teams to be admitted into the NFL, while the NFL was willing to admit only the Browns and 49ers.
 Although the survival of its Brooklyn and Chicago teams was now in doubt, the AAFC decided to continue the fight.